Culture & History, Festivals and Events

 Mexico’s two annual soccer tournaments

-The Mexican professional league has several divisions, although the focus is almost entirely on the first division, officially known as Liga BBVA, which currently has 18 teams.
+The Mexican professional league has several divisions, although the focus is almost entirely on the first division, officially known as Liga MX, which currently has 18 teams.
 As in some South American countries, Mexico holds two championships a year:

 • Apertura or opening competition that runs from August to December; and